We are searching for

 Thousands of vehicles are abandoned every year; Due to the problems these vehicles can cause, it's always best to get more information before deciding how to handle the situation.
 So what defines an abandoned vehicle?

-What is Considered an Abandoned Vehicle?
+What Is Considered an Abandoned Vehicle?

-What is Considered an Abandoned Vehicle?
+What Is Considered an Abandoned Vehicle?

-What constitutes an abandoned vehicle depends on what state and county the vehicle is abandoned in.
+What constitutes an abandoned car depends on what state and county the vehicle is abandoned in.
 Abandoned cars fall under a category known as "nuisance vehicles".
 Other cars in this category include derelict vehicles, which are usually inoperable and left on someone's private property.
 For a vehicle to be abandoned, it usually needs to be left somewhere public.

 There are a variety of factors that determine whether a vehicle has been abandoned, including: